Back to the Blog

 Watchtowers on Lightning Network

 Lightning Network payment channels work by enforcing a “fairness protocol” – a set of rules that incentivize honest collaboration between channel partners.
 After funding a channel, payments flow off-chain between peers.
 Those payments are valid, signed bitcoin transactions that spend the funding transaction output and reflect the current state of the payment channel.
-We call these off-chain bitcoin transactions “commitment transactions”.
+We call these off-chain Bitcoin transactions “commitment transactions”.

 • Alice pays Bob 0.1 BTC (Commitment Transaction #2).